andreabonvini/Notes/MachineLearningRestelli/Statistical_Learning.md

 ***Describe and compare the ridge regression and the LASSO algorithms.***

-Before diving into the definitions, let's define what is Regularization: it's a technique which makes slight modifications to the learning algorithm such that the model avoids overfitting, so performing better on unseen data.
+Before diving into the definitions let's define what is Regularization: it's a technique that makes slight modifications to the learning algorithm such that the model avoids overfitting, so performing better on unseen data.

 Ridge Regression is a Regularization Technique which consists in adding to the Linear Regression Loss Function a penalty term called L2 regularization element: